akhilben/angular-awesome/README.md

 <br />

 #### 3. App Shell
 We can improve the user experience by quickly launching a static rendered page (a skeleton common to all pages) while the browser downloads the full client version and switches to it automatically after the code loads.
-This will significantly reduce the time for the first paint since the browser just need to render HTML and CSS witgout the need for initialize any Javascript.
+This will significantly reduce the time for the first paint since the browser just need to render HTML and CSS without the need for initialize any Javascript.
 Such a cool feature :hushed:!

 <br />